paviliondev/invoices/README.md

 ## Development

-There are two ways to run this app in development, in a local docker environment, or natively.

-### Native

 1. Install RVM and the current ruby version the app is using (see Gemfile).

 2. In the app directory, run: